elunna/nerfhack-changelog/README.md

 * When a monster is killed, it can spray blood around the surrounding tiles depending on it's size.
 * The blood is mostly cosmetic, however, players cannot engrave in the dust whilst blood covers that tile.
 * Blood can be wiped off with a towel, or will wear off after enough activity.
+* Bloody doors are more difficult to open.

 ### Traps
 * Polytraps disappear with 1 in 7 chance when a monster steps on one.
 * Invisibility from magic traps lasts a long time (2500-5000 turns), instead of permanently.
 * Disabled paranoid confirm for walking into vapor/clouds.
+* Anti-magic fields block spellcasting and wand zapping.

 * **Partially reverted commit 5c7c9d10a from 3.7.0** - Rejigger anti-magic traps.
 I thought the severity of the original change was actually fine, anti-magic traps were historically a joke in NetHack